Handling a Layoff

 Job Search Action Plan

 In preparing for interviews, determine how you will answer questions regarding your prior experience, including questions about why you left that employer.
-Particularly during challenging economic times, being laid-off from a legal position does not carry a stigma.
+Please keep in mind that particularly in a challenging market, being laid-off does not necessarily carry a stigma.
 The days of spending a career with one organization no longer exist; in fact, most attorneys will change jobs several times throughout their careers and many will experience at least one period of unemployment.

-You may however be asked in an interview why you left your previous position.
+No matter what your preferred approach, you may be asked in an interview why you left your previous position.
 You should answer the question truthfully, but you do not need to share all of the details of the termination.
 Answer the question directly and professionally, but craft your answer to avoid sounding defensive.
 It is certainly acceptable to say that the organization and/or practice was not a good fit but that you gained great experience, which you now seek to transfer to another firm.

-If the reason for the lay-off was the result of an economic downturn, keep in mind that there have been past economic downturns during which attorney lay-offs occurred.
-A lay-off is nothing to be ashamed of and portraying confidence during an interview will reflect positively on you.
+If the reason for the layoff was the result of an economic downturn or difficult financial period for your former employer, keep in mind that there have been past economic downturns in the legal and non-legal market in which talented and hardworking individuals have been paid-off.
+A layoff is nothing to be ashamed of and portraying confidence during an interview will reflect positively on you.